cspr-rad/kairos-spec/src/spec.typ

 // Note: The integration with Casper's L1 wallet shouldn't be difficult.
 There is an SDK in Typescript, which compiles to Javascript, and hence the small number of interactions we require with the L1 wallet will be implementable in anything else that compiles to or uses Javascript, whether that be Elm, Yesod, Typescript, Purescript..
 // Proposal: If the L2 server is implemented in Haskell, we could use Yesod.
 Otherwise our preferred choice would be Elm.

-=== Backend

-==== L2 Node <l2-node>
+=== L2 Node <l2-node>

-As stated in the introduction of this section, Kairos V0.1 has a client-server architecture.
-Therefore the L2 node is centralized.
-The reasoning behind this decision, potential dangers, and our methods for dealing with these dangers are explained in @centralized-L2.
+As constrained in @constraints, the L2 node is centralized.
+The detailed reasoning behind this decision, potential dangers, and our methods for dealing with these dangers are explained in @centralized-L2.

-The L2 node is the backend interface, through which external clients (@kairos-cli) can submit deposits, transfers, or withdrawals of funds.
-It is moreover connected to a data store(@data-store) to persist the account balances, whose state representation #footnote[The state representation is the Merkle root, see @glossary.] is maintained on-chain.
-State transitions of the account balances need to be verified and performed on-chain, requiring the node to create the relevant transactions on L1.
-These transactions call the respective endpoints of the smart contracts described in @contracts to do so.
-For performing and batching transfers the node utilizes a proving system provided by the Prover service (@prover).
+The L2 node is the interface through which external clients (@cli) can submit deposits, transfers, or withdrawals of funds.
+It is moreover connected to a data store (@data-store) to persist the account balances, whose state representation #footnote[The state representation is the Merkle root, see @glossary.] is maintained on-chain.
+State transitions of the account balances need to be verified and performed on-chain, requiring the node to create respective transactions on L1 using the L1's software development kit (SDK).
+These transactions in turn, call the respective endpoints of smart contracts described in @contracts to do so.
+To execute and batch transfers, the node utilizes a proving system provided by the Prover service (@prover).
 For deposits and withdrawals, the node creates according Merkle tree updates of the account balances @merkle-tree-updates.

 // @Mark: Do we want to build the L2 server in Haskell or in Rust?
 // Pros: